-- Adopt a Community Land Trust Ordinance- Partner with community land trust organizations for development of suitable surplus County lands as affordable housing. - Establish an Affordable Housing Trust Fund- Create a local dedicated funding source to assist in underwriting the cost of developing affordable housing.
+- Utilize Shimberg's Access and Opportunity Model Identify areas within the County that are most appropriate for affordable housing based on the model's criteria; direct efforts with respect to Community Land Trusts, Land Banking, and Pilot Projects to those identified areas. - Adopt a Community Land Trust Ordinance- Partner with community land trust organizations for development of suitable surplus County lands as affordable housing. - Establish an Affordable Housing Trust Fund- Create a local dedicated funding source to assist in underwriting the cost of developing affordable housing.
 A trust fund could be used for incentives; impact fee subsidies; and/or repairs and maintenance of existing subsidized units. - Permit Accessory Dwelling Units (ADUs) in all Single-Family Residential Zoning Districts and establish Impact Fee Rates Specific to ADUs- Adopt amendments to the Comprehensive Plan and Land Development Code to allow ADUs as one method of responding to the need for affordable housing for smaller, single-parent, and aging households. - Incentives- Establish an incentive program to 1.)
-Reduce or subsidize impact fees for affordable and workforce units; 2.)
+Reduce, subsidize, or waive impact fees for affordable and workforce units; 2.)
 Leverage incentives such as expedited permitting, reduced parking requirements, and tax incentives; and 3.)
-Foster the creation and preservation of units. - Remove Regulatory Barriers/Promote Missing Middle Housing Types- Update existing affordable housing policies within the Seminole County Comprehensive Plan and Land Development Code in a manner that encourages a diversity of housing types and mixed-income housing. - Preservation- Extend required housing affordability periods and create first right of refusal/first right of sale contract language for units receiving County funds. - Housing Finance Authority- Explore the Creation of a Housing Finance Authority to provide the opportunity for bond financing for affordable housing developments. - Engage, Educate and Inform - Engage stakeholder groups and create marketing and education tools including a webpage and informational documents such as brochures and pamphlets that outline all incentives, regulatory tools, and programs the County offers to encourage the development of attainable housing.
-Combat NIMBYism (Not in My Backyard) negative perceptions of affordable and workforce housing through education and community outreach. - Create an Attainable Housing Program Manager Position Create a position within the Community Services Department to manage the Attainable Housing Program put forth by this Strategic Plan.
+Foster the creation and preservation of units. - Remove Regulatory Barriers/Promote Missing Middle Housing Types- Update existing affordable housing policies within the Seminole County Comprehensive Plan and Land Development Code in a manner that encourages a diversity of housing types and mixed-income housing. - Preservation- Extend required housing affordability periods and create first right of refusal/first right of sale contract language for units receiving County funds. - Inclusionary Housing- Explore the adoption of Inclusionary Housing/Zoning policies applicable to certain areas of the County where most appropriate for affordable and workforce housing. - Engage, Educate and Inform Engage stakeholder groups and create marketing and education tools including a webpage and informational documents such as brochures and pamphlets that outline all incentives, regulatory tools, and programs the County offers to encourage the development and preservation of attainable housing.
+Combat NIMBYism (Not in My Backyard) negative perceptions of affordable and workforce housing through education and community outreach. - Create an Attainable Housing Program Manager Position Hire the budgeted Program Manager position within the Community Services Department to manage the Attainable Housing Program put forth by this Strategic Plan. - Locate and Preserve Attainable Housing near Transit and Multimodal Transportation Options Utilize the Access and Opportunity Model and other GIS tools to determine the best locations near transit and multiple modes of transportation for attainable housing.